 Where to plant: An excellent plant in zone 1 for developing boundaries and screening or focal point.
 Plant it in rockeries for beauty and attracting birds.
 Use in zone 3 as live fence.
-Use for rehabilitating eroded area.
+Use for rehabilitating eroded areas.

-Uses: Medicinal, leaves are used as protective charms, firebreak, hair and skin care, stimulant, boost immune system, sunburn, cancer, scalds, open wounds, high blood pressure, sores, bites, ulcers, roots and leaves are used for pest control.
+Uses: Roots and leaves are used for pest control, and is a good firebreak.
+Cultural - leaves are used as protective charms.
+Medicinal - hair and skin care; as a stimulant and to boost the immune system; to cool sunburn, and treat cancer, scalds, open wounds, high blood pressure, sores, bites and ulcers.